 For more, see our essential guide to snake plant growth expectations indoors.

 Snake Plant Light Preferences

-Snake plants do well in a variety of lighting environments, including direct sun and low light.
-However, their preferred light environment is indirect sunlight.
+Snake plants do well in a variety of lighting environments, including direct sunlight and low light.
+However, their preferred light environment is bright indirect light.

 How to Care for Snake Plants

 Next, it’s time to learn how to take good care of your snake plant.
 This sturdy, beginner-friendly plant is very tolerant of minimal care.
 Take the simple steps below and watch your plant thrive.

 Simply put, your snake plant does not need much water.
 Water your plant every two to eight weeks.
 This will depend on the humidity of your home and the time of year.
 Only water your plant if the top two or three inches of soil has completely dried out since its last watering.

 If you overwater, your snake plant’s roots may begin to rot.
 If you notice its leaves falling over, this may be the cause.

 In the same vein, do not mist your snake plant.
 As with the rest of the plant, its leaves like to stay dry, so misting can contribute to rotting.